kabeer-7/pwn.college_kabeer/Pondering Paths/Position thy self.md

 # Pondering Paths

 ## Position thy self
-The challenge requires us to execute the /challenge/run
+The challenge requires us to execute the /challenge/run from a specific path.

 ### Solve
 **Flag:** `pwn.college{cslyXbNRJaL1XJWwnJ3Oh43xHx4.QX2QTN0wSN2gjNzEzW}`

-type in your solve and your thought process behind solving the challenge.
-Include as much as info as possible.
-Use triple ticks for any bash commands and output you type on the terminal.
+I input /challenge/run which is incorrect as I do not know the path of the /challenge/run program.
+The command line tells us that it's incorrect and tells us where the program is located.
+We need to use 'cd' to change the directory.
+I enter cd /usr/share/doc.
+This shifts the current path the shell is at.
+We will then be able to run the given /challenge/run program and obtain the required flag.

 ```bash
 hacker@paths~position-thy-self:~$ /challenge/run